- 1 Article Summary

 The Beckham Law Spain is a tax regime designed to attract highly skilled foreign workers, including expats relocating for employment.
 Under the Beckham Law Spain, qualifying individuals can opt to be taxed as non-residents for up to six years, paying a flat 24% tax rate on Spanish earnings up to €600,000, rather than the progressive rates applied to residents.
 It is also worth noting that certain types of foreign income such as cgt Spain, dividend tax Spain and inheritance tax in Spain are exempt under this law.

-Learn more about our ‘Tax Planning Services.’
+Learn more about our tax planning for UK expats.

 Financial Considerations of Retirement in Spain